dumpeth0/trend_xdr_bot/README.md

 You can find all the necessary information about its BotFather and Telegram API on this [page].(https://core.telegram.org/bots#6-botfather)

 ### 3. Get XDR API Token
-Now, that you have your Telegram Bot Token, it is time to get you XDR token.
+Now, that you have your Telegram Bot Token, it is time to get your XDR token.
 Go to your XDR console → Account Management → Edit/Create Account → Copy the Authentication Code.

 ### 4. Start the bot
 Edit the file main.py with your Telegram Bot Token.